Medical Editor: John P. Cunha, DO, FACOEP

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

-Read the entire patient information overview for Ethyol (Amifostine)»
+Read the entire detailed patient monograph for Ethyol (Amifostine)

 In the randomized study of patients with ovarian cancer given ETHYOL (amifostine) at a dose of 910 mg/m2 prior to chemotherapy, transient hypotension was observed in 62% of patients treated.
 The mean time of onset was 14 minutes into the 15-minute period of ETHYOL (amifostine) infusion, and the mean duration was 6 minutes.
 In some cases, the infusion had to be prematurely terminated due to a more pronounced drop in systolic blood pressure.
 In general, the blood pressure returned to normal within 5-15 minutes.
 Fewer than 3% of patients discontinued ETHYOL (amifostine) due to blood pressure reductions.
 In the randomized study of patients with head and neck cancer given ETHYOL (amifostine) at a dose of 200 mg/m2 prior to radiotherapy, hypotension was observed in 15% of patients treated. (see TABLE 6)